 Leave for 20-30 minutes for the curd to harden and cookies to cool to room temperature.
 It will still be soft, however, it won’t run or drip if the cookie is tilted.

-Ok now that you have the basics there are a few questions I have been asked along the way so I thought I would provide the answers here.
+When the batter is soft you can press gently, then bake.
 Once you get the hang of these you can go hog wild with the fillings during the holidays like our Hershey Kiss Christmas cookies with chocolate pressed into the center, or you can melt chocolate chips in the microwave to fill.

 Hallongrotta is the Swedish name for this now popular cookie with jam in the middle that people make in the U.S. If someone asks for this they are asking for what we now call a thumbprint cookie.